jasonacox/Powerwall-Dashboard/README.md

 * Current conditions in JSON: http://localhost:8676/json

 **Data Retention and Backups**
 InfluxDB is configured to use an infinite retention policy (see [influxdb.sql](../influxdb/influxdb.sql)).
 It uses continuous queries to downsample Powerwall data and preserve disk space.
 However, this does not safeguard the data from accidental deletion or corruption.
-It is recommend that you set up a backup plan to snapshot the data for disaster recovery.
+It is recommended that you set up a backup plan to snapshot the data for disaster recovery.
 See [backups](backups/) for some suggestions.

 ### Other Tools and Related Projects